ndiritu-prisca/alx-system_engineering-devops/0x00-shell_basics/README.md

- Prints the absolute path name of the current working directory
+pwd- Prints the absolute path name of the current working directory ls- Displays contents list of your current directory